Studios, Facilities & Housing

-The 1,000 square-foot Music Studio was designed to be both insular and uplifting.
-The tall, vertical space is outfitted with a large skylight that connects the musician to the Florida sky.
-Permanent and mobile sound panels are installed to reduce reverberation and to allow musicians to control the aural qualities of the room.
-Another smaller, isolated recording room allows multiple musicians to work on multiple projects simultaneously.
+The 1,000 square-foot Music Studio was designed to be both insular and uplifting with a full recording and production studio, a sound booth and practice room.
+The tall, vertical space is outfitted with a large skylight giving the studio great natural daylight and ambiance at night.
+Permanent and mobile sound panels are installed to reduce reverberation and to allow artists to control the aural qualities of the room.
+The practice room doubles as a smaller, isolated recording room allows multiple artists to work on projects simultaneously.

 Jean and Frederick Raffa Writing Studio

 The Jean and Fredrick Raffa Writing Studio was named in honor of longtime ACA friends, members, and supporters Jeanie and Fredrick Raffa in 2013.
 The studio was remodeled and includes all the amenities needed for writers of all disciplines.
-The 540 sq ft room features a 12 foot tall window overlooking the nature of ACA, a coffee bar, reading loft, conference table with seating for 10 and equipment for research and printing materials.
+The 540 square foot room features a 12-foot-tall window overlooking the nature of ACA, a coffee bar, reading loft, conference table with seating for 10 and equipment for research and printing materials.

 Wilkinson Resource Library

-Overlooking Turnbull Bay, the 876-square foot library, provides a large reading room surrounded by shelves of books, periodicals, scores, CD’s, and videos.
+Overlooking Turnbull Bay, the 876-square foot library provides a large reading room surrounded by shelves of books, periodicals, scores, CD’s, and videos.
 A spiral staircase leads to a loft that provides comfortable seating and a view of the tranquil bay.
-The library also contains a computer and wireless internet for online research, as well as a video viewing station.
+The library also contains a computer and wireless internet for online research and a video viewing station.
 The library’s collection is continually growing through generous donations from artists in residence and members of the ACA community.

 Thompson Field House Media Lounge

 The Field House is one of the original working and living spaces of artists in residence.
-After the construction of the Leeper Studio Complex, the Field House has evolved into a computer-based workspace that offers resources for online research, photo and video editing, and high quality printing.
-An HDTV connected to popular streaming services allows artists to share their multimedia projects and favorite films in a comfortable setting.
+After the construction of the Leeper Studio Complex, the Field House has evolved into a media lounge that offers a 50” HDTV connected to popular streaming services allowing artists to share their multimedia projects and favorite films in a comfortable setting.

 Commons (Dining Room)

-Atlantic Center’s Chef prepares meals for all resident artists Monday thru Friday during the course of the residency.
-A continental, self service breakfast is provided each morning from 8:00 – 1:00 AM consisting of fruit, cereals, bagels, muffins and coffee/tea.
-A buffet style lunch is served each day from 12:30 – 1:30 PM and typically includes a vegetarian and non-vegetarian dish, a large salad and sandwich options.
-An evening meal is served from 6:00 – 7:00 PM and includes vegetarian and non-vegetarian main dishes, vegetables, salad and desert.
+A guest chef prepares meals for all resident artists Monday through Friday during the residency.
+A continental, self-service breakfast is provided each morning from 8:00 AM – 1:00 PM consisting of fruit, cereals, bagels, muffins, and coffee/tea.
+A buffet style lunch is served each day from 12:30 PM – 1:30 PM and typically includes a vegetarian and non-vegetarian dish, a large salad and sandwich options.
+An evening meal is served from 6:00 PM – 7:00 PM and includes vegetarian and non-vegetarian main dishes, vegetables, salad, and dessert.

-Atlantic Center’s Chef works to provide a variety of meals during the residency that meet the wide ranging tastes of a typical residency.
-Artists with specific diets and food requirements should inform ACA prior to their residency of their particular needs.
-All left-overs from each meal are wrapped and placed in the two refrigerators located in the kitchen designated for Associate Artist use.
-There are no meals provided on weekends, but the kitchen is available for cooking meals and dining.
+The Chef works to provide a variety of meals during the residency that meet the wide-ranging tastes of a typical residency.
+Artists with specific diets and food requirements should inform ACA before their residency of their needs.
+All leftovers from each meal are wrapped and placed in the two refrigerators located in the kitchen designated for Associate Artist use.
+There are no meals provided at the weekends, but the kitchen is available for cooking meals and dining.
 The kitchen and dining facility is accessible 24 hours a day.
-Resident artists may store food in the refrigerators provided and may shop for food necessary for weekend meals during the twice weekly trip that ACA provides to the local grocery, health and drug stores.
+Resident artists may store food in the refrigerators provided and may shop for food necessary for weekend meals during the twice weekly trip that ACA provides to the local grocery, health, and drug stores.

-There is a loft located in the commons with lounge seating as well as two computers for email and internet access.
-There is also a telephone (a calling card is necessary) located in the dining hall, as well as several bikes which residents may use at their leisure.
+There is a loft located in the commons with lounge seating and internet access.
+We also have several bikes which residents may use for their leisure.

-Of the 28 rooms, four are designed to be handicap accessible suites with required accessibility features as well as an extra bed for a caretaker.
-Please notify an ACA staff member if you require the use of one of these units during a program, or if you have further questions about housing.
+Of the 28 rooms, four are designed to be handicap accessible suites with required accessibility features and an extra bed for a caretaker.
+Please notify an ACA staff member if you need one of these units during a program or if you have further questions about housing.